Antivirus protection: What to look for

-It’s up to you to decide the best security software for your needs.
+Ultimately, it’s up to you to decide what the best security software is for your needs.
 Not having antivirus protection could put your devices and your personal information at risk.
-Having a trusted antivirus software could help you navigate the internet freely and protect what’s yours.
+But having a trusted antivirus software could help you navigate the internet freely and protect what’s yours.

 Adware and spyware

-Similar to phishing attacks, pharming attacks redirect users from a legitimate site to a malicious one in order to steal your confidential information.
+Similar to phishing attacks, pharming can manipulate website traffic to redirect you from a legitimate site to a malicious one in order to steal your confidential information.

-Seemingly safe links take users to malicious sites that gather personal data and login credentials.
-The links can be found within websites, emails or ads.
+Phishing occurs when seemingly safe links take you to malicious sites that may gather personal data and login credentials.
+The links can be found within websites, emails, or ads.

-When downloaded, ransomware blocks access to files and programs until you pay a fee to restore them.
+When downloaded, ransomware encrypts and blocks access to your computer files and programs until you pay a fee to restore them.
 Sometimes paying the fee doesn’t fix the problem, however.

 The day a security researcher reports the discovery of a new vulnerability to either the technology manufacturer, a security news group, or both.
 This starts the “time to exploit clock,” which tracks the number of days between the discovery of the vulnerability and the exploitation of it.